 For cells / beams from the same satellite the receive signal variations for line of sight channels are relatively small in the cell edge area.
 At least in the LEO case the signal degradation can be abrupt, once the cell / beam edge area is left, particularly for the moving relay scenarios (e.g. airplane).
-Therefore, handover in such satellite systems should rely on UE and satellite positions instead of signal strength triggered handover
+Therefore, handover in mobility critical satellite systems could benefit from UE and satellite positions based handover triggers instead of, or on top of, signal strength based handover.

 Proposal 1: The use of satellite ephemeris, time and UE location shall be considered as additional trigger criteria to execute Handover in NTN.

 The question is if it can be assumed that the UE position is always known and is it known at UE or network level.
-A UE capable of NTN satellite communication could mostly be capable of GSNN based positioning, but not always.
-If GNSS is not available, network-based UE positioning e.g. based on triangulation would be required. .
+A UE capable of NTN satellite communication could mostly be capable of GSNN based positioning as well, but not always.
+Neverless, there might be low cost mMTC devices some point of time.
+If GNSS is not available, network-based UE positioning would be required.
 Of course, always assuming GNSS capable NTN UEs would simplify NTN standardisation work on connected as well as idle mode mobility (e.g. country based PLMN selection based on UE position).
-Nevertheless, this assumption might be too restrictive.
+Nevertheless, as described above in this assumption might be too restrictive.
 We encourage RAN2 to discuss the NTN UE capabilities in this respective.

 Proposal 2: RAN2 should discuss if NTN should support both, UEs supporting GNSS based positioning methods and UE not supporting GNSS based positioning methods.

-If the network makes the decision based on UE reporting of its position or the UE makes the decision using Conditional Handover can be discussed once the NTN UE capabilities concerning GNSS are agreed.
+If the network makes the decision based on UE reporting of its position or if the UE makes the decision autonomously using Conditional Handover can be discussed once the NTN UE capabilities concerning GNSS are agreed.

-In case there are UEs not supporting GNSS based positioning methods, alternative positioning methods and a reuse of NR Rel.16 positioning methods should be studied.
+In case there are UEs not supporting GNSS based positioning methods, it should be discussed if alternative positioning methods should be studied for NTN.

-Proposal 3: For the case GNSS based positioning methods are not supported by the UE, network-based positioning methods should be studied.
+Proposal 3: For the case GNSS based positioning methods are not supported by all NTN UEs, it should be discussed if network-based positioning methods should be studied for NTN or not.

+We would like to provide some background information to serve this discussion.

+In our understanding, RAN is not yet able to access position information from a location server (like LMF in der core net) that can be used for RAN purposes, i.e. HO.
+In other words, RAN is not yet an “LCS client”.
+However, during RAN plenary, a SI was agreed to study that [2].
+After positive outcome and subsequent normative work, RAN may then use position information.

+The available positioning methods in 3GPP that are all integrated via protocols (LPP, NRPPa) are:

+RAT-dependent-techniques: Terrestrial (only terrestrial at the moment) cellular measurements, like TDOA or angle measurement in DL or UL (trilateration, triangulation).
+Clearly, these methods are enabled by the gNB infrastructure interacting with UEs.

+RAT-independent-techniques: GNSS (outdoor), Bluetooth, WLAN (indoors), terrestrial beacon systems (like Nextnav), or sensors like barometer (floor level determination in buildings) or IMU (relative movement determination).

+Terrestrial RAT-dependent positioning may not be available in the majority of the NTN use cases, because the satellite connections is mostly used because there is no terrestrial RAN coverage.

+Quite some effort and standardization might be involved in of adding terrestrial positioning methods to NTN and careful analysis should be done before this aspect is added to the scope of the NTN study item.